Tax Overpayments in Bankruptcy

 The taxpayers in the Nichols case overpaid their 2001 state and federal tax liability.
-The court opinion says that:
+The court opinion describes the facts as follows:

 Sixteen days later, on February 5, 2002, the Debtors filed for bankruptcy.
 The [Bankruptcy] Trustee demanded that the Debtors turn the deposits over to the Trustee, but this was not done.
 In February of 2003, the Debtors signed their 2002 federal and state income tax returns and applied the deposits (resulting from the overpayment of their 2001 taxes) to their 2002 tax liabilities.